jasmitha2001/EYHackathon-Prioritize-Vaccine-Delivery/README.md

   * More covid cases based on the population in particular states.
   #Eg: States with same number of covid cases but differ in population we should
   prefer the highly populated state among those.
-  * High count of old agers suffering from covid.
+  * High count of old aged people suffering from covid.
-  * People having diseases along with covid.
+  * People having health issues i.e comorbidities along with covid.
   * High density of population.
-  * We have to give the vaccine to the covid workers.
+  * Preference to frontline health workers
   This leads to decline of transmission of covid virus.